 2008

-- Students begin visiting Red Cliff community to do a library interest and priorities assessment.
+- June: Students began visiting Red Cliff community to do a library interest and priorities assessment.